 What is a Brow Lift?

-A brow lift focuses on the forehead and the brows.
-The procedure removes or alters the muscles above the eyes tosmooth lines and raise the eyebrows for a more youthful appearance.
+A brow lift focuses on the forehead and the brows to restore a more youthful, refreshed look.
+The procedure removes or alters the muscles above the eyes to correct drooping brows and improve the horizontal lines and furrows that can make a person appear angry, sad or tired.

 Would a Brow Lift help me?